Flight Route Patterns reveal how work moves through an organization, helping leaders improve flow, collaboration, and adaptability.

 Recognizing these patterns helps leaders and teams to understand their current "flight behavior" and to purposefully design routes that improve flow, collaboration, and adaptability.

-Local Coordination involves autonomous decision-making by local teams for product or service initiatives, promoting fast actions but risking strategic drift if overused.
+Local Coordination involves autonomous decision-making by local teams within delivery systems, promoting fast actions but risking strategic drift if overused.

-Team-Only Route allows teams to independently manage localized tasks but risks siloed learning and misalignment with broader goals.
+Team-Only Route allows teams to independently manage localized work, enhancing efficiency but risking siloed learning and misalignment with broader goals.

-Bottom-Up Initiative involves elevating team ideas for validation and resource alignment while balancing local action to maintain efficiency.
+Bottom-Up Initiative involves elevating ideas from teams for validation and support while balancing the need for local action to maintain efficiency.

-Cross-Level Learning involves fluid interaction across multiple levels in complex adaptive systems, emphasizing learning over control and requiring intentional communication and shared purpose.
+Cross-Level Learning involves fluid interaction between multiple levels in complex systems, emphasizing learning across boundaries and requiring intentional communication and shared purpose.

 More about this